PlanetLive/LinearA/README.md

 On first sight, the young couple knew they would have a future together.
 The family in Athens grants the young man a ship with the understanding that he will return with trade goods from Crete and Egypt.

 **In the fall** as he travels south, the Big Dipper in the north represents the young woman left behind who is due to become a mother.
-The young captain joins the Crete white-hull network with his small dragon boat, commiting to a tax rather than the high penalty if he were to return through the waters unmarked.
+The young captain joins the Crete white-hull network with his small dragon boat, commiting to a tax rather than risk the high penalty if he were to return through the waters in an unaffiliate boat loaded with goods.

 We learn that in the Minoan trade network, a handshack for a trade agreement is often conducted at a distance using mirrors.